Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Linear Computation Graph (LCG)

 \section{Linear Computation Graph (LCG)}

-Denote a computation graph of a DNN as $G=\big(E, V\big)$. $E=\{e_i\}$ and $V=\{v_i\}$ are the edges and vertices in the computation graph, respectively.
-The vertices represent the DNN tensors and the edges represent DNN operations.
-Denote function $l(\cdot)$ as a measure of memory cost. $V^R$ is the subset of vertices saved during the first forward. $l(v_i^R)$ is defined as the memory cost of the ith vertex stored in $V^R$.
-For two adjacent vertices $v_i^R$ and $v_{i+1}^R$ in set $V_R$, suppose $v_i^R$ corresponds to $v_j$ in the original graph, and $v_{i+1}^R$ corresponds to $v_k$, the memory cost during re-forwarding from $v_i^R$ to $v_{i+1}^R$ is defined as $l(v_i^R, v_{i+1}^R)=\sum_{t=j+1}^{k-1} l(v_t)$, which is the sum of cost over all the vertices between $v_i^R$ and $v_{i+1}^R$ in the original graph.
-Using these notations, reducing memory cost of training with re-forwarding is formulated as an optimization problem.
+We denote a computation graph of a DNN as an acylic directed graph $G=\big(E, V\big)$. $E=\{e_i\}$ and $V=\{v_i\}$ are the edges and vertices in the graph respectively.
+The vertices represent the intermediate tensors and the edges represent DNN operations, such as convolution, matrix multiplication, etc. We denote function $l(\cdot)$ as a measure of memory cost.
+In practice for a single tensor $v_i$, $l(v_i)$ can be measured by the size of the tensor.
+We denote $V^R$ as the subset of vertices selected as GCs. $l(v_i^R)$ is defined as the memory cost of the $i$th gradient checkpoint in $V^R$.
+For two adjacent gradient checkpoint $v_i^R$ and $v_{i+1}^R$ in set $V^R$, suppose the ith gradient checkpoint $v_i^R$ corresponds to vertex $v_j$ in the original computation graph, and $v_{i+1}^R$ corresponds to $v_k$, the memory cost during re-forwards from $v_i^R$ to $v_{i+1}^R$ is defined as $l(v_i^R, v_{i+1}^R)=\sum_{t=j+1}^{k-1} l(v_t)$, which is the sum of cost over all the vertices between $v_j$ and $v_k$ in the computation graph.
+Using these notations, solving the optimal GCs is formulated as an optimization problem:

-where the $\sum_i l(v_i^R)$ is the sum of the memory cost over all the stored tensors, and $\max \limits_{i} l(v_i^R, v_{i+1}^R))$ is the maximal cost among the local re-forwards.
-Solution to Eq.~\ref{eqnCostReforward} produces the optimal split of the network by the vertices in $V^R$.
+where the $\sum_i l(v_i^R)$ is the sum of the memory cost over all the GCs, and $\max \limits_{i} l(v_i^R, v_{i+1}^R))$ is the maximal cost among the local re-forwards.
+Eqn.~\ref{eqnCostReforward} describes the peak memory during gradient checkpoint training.
+Solution to Eq.~\ref{eqnCostReforward} produces the optimal GCs in $V^R$.

-For easy illustration, we start by solving Eq.~\ref{eqnCostReforward} on Linear Computation Graphs (LCG) (Fig.~\ref{FigLinear} (a)).
+For easy illustration, we start by solving Eqn.~\ref{eqnCostReforward} on Linear Computation Graphs (LCG) (Fig.~\ref{FigLinear} (a)).
 For LCGs, Eqn.~\ref{eqnCostReforward} can be solved in two cases.

-\textbf{Case(1) LCG with Identical Vertex Cost:} Suppose a LCG has $N$ vertices, each of which has the same cost $l(v_i) = \frac{1}{N}$ and the total cost is $1$.
-Obviously, the optimal solution is reached when vertices in $V_R$ are distributed evenly in the LCG.
-Suppose the number of vertices in $V_R$ is $k$.
-The total cost is then $\frac{k}{N}+\frac{1}{k}$.
-The optimal solution of Eqn.~\ref{eqnCostReforward} is $k=\sqrt[]{N}$, and the optimal total cost is $\frac{2}{\sqrt[]{N}}$.
+\textbf{Case(1) LCG with Identical Vertex Cost:} Suppose a LCG has $N$ vertices, each of which has identical cost as $l(v_i) = 1$ and the total cost of these $N$ vertices is $N$.
+Obviously, the optimal solution is reached when GCs in $V^R$ are distributed evenly in the LCG, i.e. splitting the computation graph into equal length segments.
+Suppose the number of vertices in $V^R$ is $k$.
+The total cost is then $k+\frac{N}{k}$.
+The optimal solution of Eqn.~\ref{eqnCostReforward} is achieved when $k=\sqrt[]{N}$, and the optimal total cost is $2\sqrt[]{N}$.